Margaret "Ma" Murray: Early years

 Born Margaret Theresa Lally in Kansas City, Missouri to Irish immigrants, Margaret was raised on rural Kansas farmland in the United States, largely in poverty.
 She was the seventh of nine children.
 She left school at 13.
 At 17, she spent a year in Fremont, Nebraska, studying to be a typist, bookkeeper, filing clerk, shorthand writer, and business administrator.
 She worked for a period in the shipping department at the Shipley Saddlery Company in Kansas City.

 She came to Vancouver, British Columbia en route to Calgary, Alberta, where she hoped to find herself a cowboy to wed (she and her sister, Bess, had corresponded with cowboys who had written in response to the notes they had tucked into the most expensive saddles being shipped north).

 "Ye Ed" and her publisher-husband

-She arrived in Vancouver in 1912 and found work as a secretary and bookkeeper for The Chanook, which was published by George Murray.
+She arrived in Vancouver in 1912 and found work as a secretary and bookkeeper for The Chinook, which was published by George Murray.
 She married him the following year.
 This was in spite of their religious differences (she was an ardent Catholic - and madly in love with George - her entire life).
 She won continent-wide fame for some of her columns - either because she had a point, or because they were downright funny, and often coarse - or at least matter-of-fact.
 The Murrays also launched various lesser known publications including Country Life In British Columbia, a popular magazine for rural women, and The Chinook, which was George's first venture upon his coming to BC from Ottawa, where he had worked as junior columnist for the Ottawa Citizen and apprenticed in politics under Sir Wilfrid Laurier.